 - To test if the beets are done, remove the foil packets from the oven, carefully open the foil to prevent getting burned by escaping steam and prick the largest beet in the middle with a fork, it should come out easily and it should feel soft and tender.

 When done use your tongs to carefully unwrap them and allow them to cool before handling.

 - To peel your roasted beets, wear gloves to avoid staining, then you could either rub them with your gloved hands, use kitchen paper to rub the skins off or use a small paring knife to peel the skins away.
 You will be surprised how easy it will be, I find it easier to just use my gloved hands, to be honest.

-- Once peeled, you are ready to cut your roasted beets according to your recipe just don’t forget to do this on a lined chopping board to prevent nasty beet stains.
+- Once peeled, cut your roasted beets into wedges just don’t forget to do this on a lined chopping board to prevent nasty beet stains.